 While some people think training a deaf dog is impossible, I know that it can be done.
 The methods used are slightly different than what are used to train a normal dog, but it is overall the same.

 Certain breeds are prone to becoming deaf, while some dogs are born that way.
 In other cases, a disease will cause deafness, or simply old age.

+This isn't that much more difficult than training a normal dog.
 With some helpful tips, your deaf dog can enjoy the same quality of life and wonderful relationship with you as a normal hearing one.
-In training your canine, dog training hand signals will be the main path of communication.
+As dogs are visual creatures, hand signals will be the main path of communication.

 means for him to look at you, so you can signal the command for him to

 Don't buy into the lie that you will never be able to let your dog off leash.
 With a lot of patience, hard work and time training a deaf dog, you can get to that point!
 It is important to remember though, that it may dangerous for a deaf or blind dog to be let off leash close to a busy road.